Determining the Value of Public Transit Service

 Traffic Congestion consists of the incremental delay, stress, vehicle operating costs and pollution that each additional vehicle imposes on other road users.
 A typical urban street lane can carry up to 500-1,000 vehicles per hour, and a typical highway lane can carry up to 1,800-2,300 vehicles per hour.
 Congestion develops when traffic volumes approach these limits.
 When roads are full, even modest mode shifts can provide significant congestion reductions.
 For example, reducing congested roadway traffic volumes 5% can reduces delays 10-30%.

 Transit can provide significant congestion reduction benefits, even if it only carries a small portion of total regional travel.
 Transit tends to be most effective on congested urban corridors where travel is concentrated and roadway capacity expansion is particularly costly.
 Expanding such urban roadways tends to provide little long-term congestion reduction benefit, due to latent demand, and it often increases other transportation problems such as downstream congestion.
 For example, increasing highway capacity adds traffic to surface streets, increasing local traffic congestion.
-As a result, planners recognize the increasing importance of transit and ridesharing to address roadway congestion problems (TTI, 2003).
+As a result, planners recognize the increasing importance of transit and ridesharing to address roadway congestion problems.

 Most congestion cost studies only consider delays that vehicle traffic imposes on other motor vehicle users.
-Roads and vehicle traffic also cause non-motorized travel delay, called the “barrier effect” or “severance” (Litman, 2003).
+Roads and vehicle traffic also cause non-motorized travel delay, called the “barrier effect” or “severance” (Litman 2009).
 Such costs can be significant in urban areas where transit travel is most common.
 On some urban streets there are as many pedestrians as motorists.
 This suggests that transit improvements that reduce surface street traffic volumes provide additional benefits by improving pedestrian mobility and safety, which are overlooked in conventional congestion cost analysis.

 There are several ways to measure congestion reduction benefits that result from reduced vehicle traffic (TRB, 1997).
-One approach is to model total passenger travel time with and without a transit program, and calculate the travel time and vehicle operating cost savings (ECONorthwest and PBQD, 2002).
-The Texas Transportation Institute uses a similar method to calculate congestion reduction value of transit (TTI, 2003).
+One approach is to model total passenger travel time with and without a transit program, and calculate the travel time and vehicle operating cost savings (ECONorthwest and PBQD 2002).
+The Texas Transportation Institute uses a similar method to calculate congestion reduction value of transit (TTI 2003).
 Another approach is to calculate the costs of increasing roadway capacity to achieve a given congestion reduction, and divide that by the number of peak-period vehicle-miles.
 These methods require modeling each option, and current transportation models are often not very accurate at predicting the travel impacts of a transit project.

-An easier approach is to assign a dollar value to reduced automobile travel, typically estimated at 10-30¢ per urban-peak vehicle-mile, and more under highly congested conditions (Litman, 2003).
+An easier approach is to assign a dollar value to reduced automobile travel, typically estimated at 10-30¢ per urban-peak vehicle-mile, and more under highly congested conditions (Litman 2009).
 Congestion benefits should reflect net impacts, that is, the reduction in automobile trips minus any additional transit impacts.
 Under typical conditions buses impose congestion costs equivalent to 1.5 cars on highway and 4.5 cars on surface streets, so net benefits occur when more than about three trips shift from automobile to transit.
 For example, if a bus carries 16 passengers under urban-peak conditions, and 8 of the passengers would otherwise travel by automobile (either driving themselves or chauffeured), the congestion reduction benefit is (8-3) x $0.25 = $1.25 per vehicle-mile.

 Where transit provides significant travel time savings compared with driving on parallel highways (for example, with grade-separated rail transit or busways) it is possible to calculate the resulting reduction in congestion delays.
 For example, if average door-to-door travel times by automobile are 30-minutes per peak-period trip, and a proposed transit service will provide 25-minute average trip times, the transit service can be expected to reduce average travel times by approximately 5-minutes per trip for all users.
-Travel time cost values can be applied (“Travel Time Costs,” Litman, 2003).
+Travel time cost values can be applied (“Travel Time Costs,” Litman 2009).

 Table 10 shows the recommended congestion cost values.